Carisoprodol: Medical uses

-Carisoprodol is meant to be used along with rest, physical therapy and other measures to relax muscles after strains, sprains and muscle injuries.
+Carisoprodol is meant to be used along with rest, physical therapy, and other measures to relax muscles after strains, sprains, and muscle injuries.
 It comes in tablet format and is taken by the mouth three times a day and before bed.

 Side effects

-The usual dose of 350 mg is unlikely to engender prominent side effects other than somnolence, and mild to significant euphoria or dysphoria, but the euphoria is generally short-lived due to the fast metabolism of carisoprodol into meprobamate and other metabolites; the euphoria derived is, according to new research, most likely due to carisoprodol's inherent, potent anxiolytic effects that are far stronger than those produced by its primary metabolite, meprobamate, which is often misblamed for the drug-seeking associated with carisoprodol, as carisoprodol itself is responsible for the significantly more intense central nervous system effects than meprobamate alone.
-Carisoprodol has a qualitatively different set of effects to that of meprobamate (Miltown).
-The medication is well tolerated and without adverse effects in the majority of patients for whom it is indicated.
-In some patients, however, and/or early in therapy, carisoprodol can have the full spectrum of sedative side effects and can impair the patient's ability to operate a firearm, motor vehicles, and other machinery of various types, especially when taken with medications containing alcohol, in which case an alternative medication would be considered.
-The intensity of the side effects of carisoprodol tends to lessen as therapy continues, as is the case with many other drugs.
-Other side effects include: dizziness, clumsiness, headache, fast heart rate, upset stomach, vomiting and skin rash.
+The usual dose of 350 mg is unlikely to elicit prominent side effects other than somnolence, and mild to significant euphoria or dysphoria, but the euphoria is generally short-lived due to carisoprodol's fast metabolization into meprobamate and other metabolites, and is most likely due to carisoprodol's inherent, potent anxiolytic effects, which are far stronger than those of meprobamate, which is often misblamed for the drug-seeking associated with carisoprodol.
+Carisoprodol has a qualitatively different set of effects from meprobamate (Miltown).
+The medication is well tolerated and without adverse effects in most patients for whom it is indicated, but in some patients, and/or early in therapy, it can have the full spectrum of sedative side effects and impair the patient's ability to operate a firearm, motor vehicles, and other machinery of various types, especially when taken with medications containing alcohol, in which case alternative medications are considered.
+The intensity of the side effects of carisoprodol tends to lessen as therapy continues, as with many drugs.
+Other side effects include dizziness, clumsiness, headache, fast heart rate, upset stomach, vomiting, and skin rash.

-There are 368 drugs known to interact with carisoprodol including 28 major drug interactions.
-The interaction of carisoprodol with essentially all opioids, and other centrally acting analgesics, but especially codeine, those of the codeine-derived subgroup of the semisynthetic class (ethylmorphine, dihydrocodeine, hydrocodone, oxycodone, nicocodeine, benzylmorphine, the various acetylated codeine derivatives including acetyldihydrocodeine, dihydroisocodeine, nicodicodeine and others) which allows the use of a smaller dose of the opioid to have a given effect, is useful in general and especially where skeletal muscle injury and/or spasm is a large part of the problem.
-The potentiation effect is also useful in other pain situations and is also especially useful with opioids of the open-chain class, such as methadone, levomethadone, ketobemidone, phenadoxone and others.
-In recreational drug users, deaths have resulted from combining doses of hydrocodone and carisoprodol.
+There are 368 drugs known to interact with carisoprodol, including 28 major drug interactions.
+The interaction of carisoprodol with essentially all opioids, and other centrally acting analgesics, but especially codeine and those of the codeine-derived subgroup of the semisynthetic class (ethylmorphine, dihydrocodeine, hydrocodone, oxycodone, nicocodeine, benzylmorphine, and the various acetylated codeine derivatives, such as acetyldihydrocodeine, dihydroisocodeine, and nicodicodeine), which require smaller doses to have a given effect, is useful in general and especially where skeletal muscle injury and/or spasm is a large part of the problem.
+The potentiation effect is also useful in other pain situations and especially with opioids of the open-chain class, such as methadone, levomethadone, ketobemidone, and phenadoxone.
+In recreational drug users, death has resulted from combining hydrocodone and carisoprodol.
 Another danger of misuse of carisoprodol and opiates is the potential to asphyxiate while unconscious.

-Meprobamate and other muscle-relaxing drugs often were subjects of misuse in the 1950s and 60s.
-Overdose cases were reported as early as 1957, and have been reported on several occasions since then.
+Meprobamate and other muscle-relaxing drugs often misused in the 1950s and '60s.
+Overdose cases were reported as early as 1957, and have been reported on several occasions since.

-Carisoprodol is metabolized by the liver and excreted by the kidneys, so this drug must be used with caution with patients that have impaired hepatic or renal function.
-Because of potential for more severe side effects, this drug is on the list to avoid for elderly people.
+Carisoprodol is metabolized by the liver and excreted by the kidneys, so it must be used with caution by patients with impaired hepatic or renal function.
+Because of potential for more severe side effects, this drug is among those that elderly people should avoid.